ochmanskide/immutables/README.md

 ### 1.1.
 No more `UnsupportedOperationException` at runtime.

-Authors of `java.util.ImmutableCollections.java` class attempted to make this collection immutable, but they didn't do it right because they wanted to maintain compatibility with the old Java `Collection` interface.
+Authors of `java.util.ImmutableCollections.java` class attempted to make this collection immutable, but they didn't do it because they wanted to maintain compatibility with the old Java `Collection` interface.
 I Improved their attempt to make `java.util.ImmutableCollections.java`, and I made the library truly immutable.
 Instead of throwing an exception to the caller, I removed the following mutators from the library: